jenperson/tt-tutorial/operations/dispatch_overhead.md

 # Op Writer's Guide to Dispatch Overhead

 This tutorial covers different methods to optimize dispatch overhead resource allocation, kernel initialization, and runtime arguments.
-There are many tradeoffs between these optimization methods and not one single optimization will benefit all scenarios in the same way.
+There are many tradeoffs between these optimization methods and no single strategy will benefit all scenarios in the same way.
 It is up to the developer to determine which optimizations can be best applied to their unique scenario.
 Finding a balance between these optimization methods requires experimentation.

-## Dispatch Time Tradeoffs

-When optimizing dispatch time, there is no one-size-fits-all formula.
-The ideal dispatch strategy depends on your specific workload and performance goals.
-It’s a balancing act between responsiveness, throughput, and resource contention.
-Finding the right dispatch timing typically involves some trial and error, with careful attention to system behavior and performance metrics.

 ## Fast Dispatch Primer

-To understand how fast dispatch works, it’s helpful to break down the core communication mechanisms between the dispatch system and worker cores.
-There are two primary messages involved in this process:
+There are two messages involved in the handshake between the dispatch engine and the workers:

 ### 1. Launch Message

-The launch message indicates that it is safe to launch a kernel.
-It prepares the worker core to execute a kernel, but does not initiate execution immediately.
-- **Who sends it?** Sent from the dispatch unit to the worker cores.
-- **When is it sent?** After all kernel data has been transmitted, but before actual execution begins.
-- **Execution relation:** Asynchronous — the launch message is decoupled from kernel execution.
+The launch message contains all the meta data needed to run a kernel.
+This message is sent to the workers asynchronously (ie, it overlaps the execution of the prior kernel).
+When the worker receives the launch message it can begin kernel initialization but cannot yet execute the kernel.

-- **What does it contain?** Kernel metadata such as:
+The launch message contains kernel metadata such as:
     - Kernel ID (k_id)
     - Number of circular buffers
     - Number of runtime arguments